-CONNECTICUT BRIDGE CONDITIONS
+LOUISIANA BRIDGE CONDITIONS

-Six percent of Connecticut's bridges are rated in poor/structurally deficient condition, meaning there is significant deterioration of the bridge deck, supports or other major components.
-Sixty-six percent of the state's bridges are rated in fair condition and the remaining 29 percent are in good condition.
+Thirteen percent of Louisiana's bridges are rated in poor/structurally deficient condition, the seventh highest share in the nation.
+Bridges that are in poor/structurally deficient condition have significant deterioration of the bridge deck, supports or other major components.
+Thirty-nine percent of the state's bridges are rated in fair condition and the remaining 48 percent are in good condition.
 Most bridges are designed to last 50 years before major overhaul or replacement, although many newer bridges are being designed to last 75 years or longer.
-In Connecticut, 62 percent of the state's bridges were built in 1969 or earlier - the fourth highest share in the nation.
+In Louisiana, 33 percent of the state's bridges were built in 1969 or earlier.
 The chart below details bridge conditions statewide and in the state's largest urban areas.